tomasholiencik/BusinessCentralApiRead/README.md

 - MSAL library documentation: [MSAL ConfidentialClientApplication](https://learn.microsoft.com/en-us/python/api/msal/msal.application.confidentialclientapplication?view=msal-py-latest)

-## Usage Example query with lastModifiedDateTime
+## Usage example with filter on lastModifiedDateTime

-Example of extract of general ledger entries increment for day 30.07.2023
+Example of extract of general ledger entries created or modified on 16.11.2023 using `lastModifiedDateTime` parameter in filter.

+lastModifiedDateTime key shows datetime of creation or any changes in ledger entry (posting row).
+Therefore query by paramater lastModifiedDateTime may deliver not only new entries but also updated entries.
+Such an update could be also correction in dimension valueslie in the emaple case like in this case.

-### Code usage example PY
+### Code with filter on lastModifiedDateTime
 ```python
 def main():
     # Set the authorization parameters